E-mem: Multi-agent based Episodic Context Reconstruction for LLM Agent Memory: Experiments

 To evaluate the deployment costs, we report the average number of tokens required per query on the LoCoMo.
 We categorize the computational overhead into Large Model Tokens ($T_L$, e.g., GPT-4o) and Small Model Tokens ($T_S$, e.g., Qwen3-4B).
 To quantify the overall cost, we introduce a Normalized Cost metric.
 Given the significant discrepancy in pricing and computational complexity between the two models, we adopt a highly conservative cost ratio of 1:10 ($c_S : c_L$), assuming one large model token is equivalent to ten small model tokens in terms of the cost.

 As shown in Table~\ref{cost}, full-context methods like Long-Context incur a prohibitive normalized cost (169k units), driven entirely by expensive large model processing.
 While retrieval baselines like RAG reduce this, they still depend on the large model for reasoning.
-In contrast, E-mem strategically offloads memory compression to the small model.
+In contrast, E-mem strategically offloads episodic context processing.
 Even under our conservative 1:10 assumption, E-mem reduces the normalized cost to approx. 3.6k units---a 43$\times$ reduction compared to Long-Context---while achieving superior F1 performance.
-This demonstrates that E-mem is not only have outstanding performance on accuracy but also economically viable for large-scale applications.
+This demonstrates that E-mem not only delivers outstanding performance on accuracy but also economically viable for large-scale applications.